I never considered 'The Slatey Place' as a day-hike destination,

 |

-next quarter mile on the BRT we are beyond Beech Creek, now on our left
+next quarter mile, we are beyond Beech Creek, now on our left

-is Jackie’s Big Hollow and then our next trail intersection.
-Just past a tiny pond on the right and nice campsites on both sides of
+is Jackie’s Big Hollow then our next trail junction.
+Just past a tiny pond and nice campsites on both sides of

-place for a short rest.
+break at Slatey Place.
 The Slatey Place while nice isn’t anything special really, just a trail intersection named for the small pieces of broken shale (slate) littering the ridge in this small area with a few nice campsites.
-It is a popular overnight stop for backpackers thru hiking the Buffalo River Trail.
+It is a popular overnight stop for backpackers thru hiking the BRT.

 |